al-obrien/rosv/README.md

 ## Development notes

-{rosv} is still a young project.
-There are plans to extend its use.
-Currently it uses R6 classes for its low-level interface to the OSV API.
+{rosv} leverages {httr2} and {httrtest2} for its core API client functionality and uses R6 classes for its low-level interface to the OSV API.
-Pagination functionality will be added once it is offered by {httr2}, which at time of writing is available but experimental.
 There are also plans to have more types of returned details and parsing of content.